FAQs

 Within the CLSA dataset, derived variables (DVs) are variables that are created from other variables.
 DVs are derived by re-grouping or re-classifying the original variables, to glean information otherwise not available.
 Some DVs are based on published measures or scales.
 You will find documentation related to DVs on our Data Support Documentation page, under the Researchers tab of our website.

-Participant death is currently captured in three ways: 1) from the next of kin contacting the CLSA directly, 2) through contact with the participants between main waves of data collection, or 3) from linkage to provincial vital statistics.
-Mortality data are not yet available.
+Participant death is currently captured in three ways: 1) from the next of kin contacting the CLSA directly, 2) through the ‘maintaining contact’ telephone calls that occur between main waves of data collection, or 3) from linkage to provincial vital statistics.
+Mortality data including cause of death are not yet available, however, vital statistics are released along with the Follow-up 1 dataset that provide information on the vital status of participants up to July 2019.

 The CLSA takes great care to check the accuracy and completeness of the data prior to release.
 However, because of the size of the dataset and the large number of variables, we cannot guarantee the accuracy, completeness, or fitness for any particular purpose of the data.
 It is the responsibility of each data user to verify their dataset, the accompanying data dictionaries and the Data Support Documentation available on our website.
 If you think your data are incomplete or if you identify errors while conducting your analyses, please contact us at access@clsa-elcv.ca.